zhouhanxie/neighborhood-based-CF-for-CRS/readme.md

 Implementation for NBCRS: Neighborhood-based Collaborative Filtering for Conversational Recommendation (Recsys 24).

-The take away is KNN is a fairly strong baseline for CRS, too, esp when you don't have KGs or have a large dataset!
+The take away is KNN is a fairly strong baseline for CRS, too, esp when you don't have KGs or do have a large dataset!

 ### Should I use NBCRS?